Had Breakfast At A Floating Market In Vietnam

 Cost Of Experience

-• Our breakfast noodles and visit to the fruit garden were additional costs.
+Our bowl of breakfast noodles and visit to the fruit garden were additional costs.

 Recommendations

-• Take some cash with you.
+- Take some cash.
 The cost of our tour covered the boat journey and entrance to a noodle factory.
 We had to pay for breakfast and our trip to the fruit garden.